cryspuwaterloo/OT-MP-PSI/README.md

 # Over-Threshold Multi-Party Private Set Intersection

-This is exprimental code for the paper "Practical Over-Threshold Multi-Party Private Set Intersection".
+This is experimental code for the paper "Practical Over-Threshold Multi-Party Private Set Intersection".
-It includes a C++ implementation of both of our Over-Threshold Multi-Party Private Set Intersection (OT-MP-PSI) protocols, $t-PSI_0$ (described in Section 3.3 of the paper) and $t-PSI$ (Section 3.4).
+It includes a C++ implementation of both of our Over-Threshold Multi-Party Private Set Intersection (OT-MP-PSI) protocols, t-PSI_0 (described in Section 3.3 of the paper) and t-PSI (Section 3.4).
 The implementation provides separate benchmarks for the share generation and reconstruction phases.
 In the share generation phase, we consider a single remote key-holder and simultaneously compute the shares for all parties.
 The reconstruction is carried out locally and is parallelized using OpenMP.
-After setting all parameters described below, random datasets for the participants are generated and the intersection is computed.
+After setting all parameters as described below, random datasets for the participants are generated and the intersection is computed.
 The code outputs verbose logs about the time taken for each operation.

 ## Contents